domas-sem/Power-BI_projects/insurance-fraud-analytics/README.md

 ## Key Insights

-- The portfolio contains **1,000 total claims**.
+- The portfolio contains **1,000 total claims**
-- **247 claims** are flagged as fraudulent, producing an overall **24.70% fraud rate**.
+- **247 claims** are flagged as fraudulent, producing an overall **24.70% fraud rate**
-- Fraudulent claims account for approximately **$14.9M in fraud exposure**.
+- Fraudulent claims account for approximately **$14.9M in fraud exposure**
-- Single-vehicle collisions and multi-vehicle collisions represent the largest fraud-exposure categories.
+- Single-vehicle collisions and multi-vehicle collisions represent the largest fraud-exposure categories
-- Fraud risk differs by policy coverage limit and incident type, enabling more targeted investigation priorities.
+- Fraud risk differs by policy coverage limit and incident type, enabling more targeted investigation priorities
-- The highest-priority segment displayed is **250/500 coverage with single-vehicle collision**, with 51 fraudulent claims, a 36.96% fraud rate, and approximately $3.33M in fraud exposure.
+- The highest-priority segment displayed is **250/500 coverage with single-vehicle collision**, with 51 fraudulent claims, a 36.96% fraud rate, and approximately $3.33M in fraud exposure
-- Customers aged **55+** show the highest fraud rate in the dashboard’s age-group view.
+- Customers aged **55+** show the highest fraud rate in the dashboard’s age-group view
-- The Decomposition Tree enables interactive exploration of the combinations contributing most to total fraud exposure.
+- The Decomposition Tree enables interactive exploration of the combinations contributing most to total fraud exposure

 ## Dashboard Features